Aliiiw/React-Learning/README.md

 # React-Learning

-this is repo for learning and testing React
+this is repo for learning and testing React with Mosh